kubernetes/website/content/en/blog/_posts/2020-02-18-Contributor-Summit-Amsterdam-Schedule-Announced.md

 On top of the presentations, there will be a dedicated Docs Sprint as well as the New Contributor Workshop 101 and 201 Sessions.
 All told, we will have five separate rooms of content throughout the day on Monday.
 Please **[see the full schedule](https://kcseu2020.sched.com/)** to see what sessions you’d be interested in.
 We hope between the content provided and the inevitable hallway track, everyone has a fun and enriching experience.

 Speaking of fun, the social Sunday night should be a blast!
 We’re hosting this summit’s social close to the conference center, at [ZuidPool](https://www.zuid-pool.nl/en/).
-There will be games, bingo, and unconference sign-up throughout the evening and should be a relaxed way to kick off the week.
+There will be games, bingo, and unconference sign-up throughout the evening.
+It should be a relaxed way to kick off the week.

 [Registration is open](https://events.linuxfoundation.org/kubernetes-contributor-summit-europe/)!
 Space is limited so it’s always a good idea to register early.

-If you have any questions, reach out to the [Amsterdam Team](https://github.com/kubernetes/community/tree/master/events/2020/03-contributor-summit#team) on slack in the [#contributor-summit](https://kubernetes.slack.com/archives/C7J893413) channel.
+If you have any questions, reach out to the [Amsterdam Team](https://github.com/kubernetes/community/tree/master/events/2020/03-contributor-summit#team) on Slack in the [#contributor-summit](https://kubernetes.slack.com/archives/C7J893413) channel.

 Hope to see you there!